Authoring Operators#

 If you create an operator using the instructions below, you can also use a regular podman build.

-For example, if we have an operator with the name my-operator in the my-operator/ directory you can build it like this:
+For example, if you have an operator named my-operator in the my-operator/ directory:

 cd my-operator